 The best exercise bikes – or best indoor bikes, however you like to call them – are capable of turning one of the most mundane types of exercising – indoor cycling – into a genuinely fun activity.
 The best stationary bikes will give your quads, hamstrings and glutes a run – or cycle – for their money, whether it's bad weather or a global pandemic/lockdown that forces you to move your cycling efforts indoors.

-You can get fit with indoor cycling much like how running on the best treadmills and pedalling on the best elliptical trainers can help you burn calories and stay healthy indoors.
+You can get fit with indoor cycling, much like how running on the best treadmills – and best folding treadmills – and pedalling on the best elliptical trainers can help you burn calories and stay healthy indoors.
 For a total body workout, we recommend using the best rowing machines.

-Not to mention other apps like Sufferfest, TrainingPeaks and the likes that can turn a boring indoor cycling session into something more fun and rewarding, especially if you are using a smart exercise bike or the best turbo trainers.
+Other apps like Sufferfest, TrainingPeaks and the likes can turn a boring indoor cycling session into something more fun and rewarding, especially if you are using a smart exercise bike or the best turbo trainers.

 The best exercise bikes, in order of preference